techmania-team/techmania-docs/English/Theme/Introduction.md

   - This document will be accessible from your script as `tm.root`
 - Execute the Lua script in `Assets/UI/MainScript.txt`
   - This is the only time that TECHMANIA proactively executes scripts in a theme; all other script execution will be based on events.
 Your script should set up all necessary event handlers on this initial execution.
-  - You can spread your scripts across multiple files and call `tm.ExecuteScript` from `MainScript.txt`.
+  - You can spread your script across multiple files and call `tm.ExecuteScript` from `MainScript.txt`.

 ## Getting started